zyjathel/helppy/notes.md

 And improvements can also be done on how styling (tailwindcss classes) are used.
 It is better to have some base components that share some base styles.
 Currently I am repeating the classnames for most cases.

+## UX

+There are a lot that can be improvement besides than making it look better in general:
+- adding some grayscale to disable buttons
+- add some shortcuts
+- more stats